The Worst SiteGround or Hostwinds Shared Hosting is Still Better than the Best GoDaddy Shared Hosting

 But you know what else?
 For cheap, small-scale shared hosting GoDaddy is also ridiculously expensive!
 Here’s what I mean when I say that.

 Last weekend, I updated a client’s site with some fairly simple capabilities to their GoDaddy account.
 Those simple changes completely bogged down their server.
 I suggested (as I usually do) that they needed to upgrade their service level from “Deluxe hosting” to “Deluxe hosting Level 3.”
 Then I looked at the price of upgrading.
 And then I started looking at other hosting options.
-In the end, after a short conversation, I ended up moving them another cheap hosting company, SiteGround.com, for less than GoDaddy would have charged to “upgrade” them to… a still really miserable performance level.
+In the end, after a short conversation, I ended up moving them another inexpensive hosting company for less than GoDaddy would have charged to “upgrade” them to what would have still been really miserable performance.

 Since last weekend I’ve moved two other clients.
 All three client’s sites now run well.